hrakaroo/french-flash/README.md

 # French Flashcard Generator

 A Python tool that generates Anki flashcards for learning French vocabulary.
-It can auto-translate English words/phrases to French or use your provided translations, and generates audio pronunciation files for all entries.
+Provide your English-French vocabulary pairs, and it generates audio pronunciation files and creates ready-to-import Anki decks.

 ## Features

-- 🔄 Translates English words/phrases to French using Google Translate (or use your own translations)
 - 🔊 Generates audio pronunciation files using Google Text-to-Speech
 - 📇 Creates Anki flashcard decks (.apkg) ready to import
-- ✏️ Supports pre-filled French translations or automatic lookup
+- ✏️ Requires French translations to be provided for all entries
-- 🎯 Two-step workflow: translate first, then generate cards
+- 🔀 Randomizes flashcard order each time you generate
-- ☁️ **NEW**: Google Sheets support - edit vocabulary lists online from anywhere!
+- ☁️ Google Sheets support - edit vocabulary lists online from anywhere!
+- ⚡ Intelligent caching - skips regenerating unchanged decks

 ## Installation